Louvered Pergolasfor Sanibel Island

 Precision Climate Control

 Louvers rotate 0°-150° to track the sun or seal against rain.
-Open for starlight and seabreezes, angled for afternoon shade, or fully closed for hurricane protection—all at the touch of a button.
+Open for starlight and seabreezes, angled for afternoon shade, or closed as part of the storm-preparation plan for the selected system.

 Louvered Pergolas vs. Traditional Lanais